 “You know.”
-She licked her lips and put her head back and laughed.
+She kissed the air twice.
+She put her head back and laughed.

-I stood frozen, my sock starting to get wet from the hole in the sole of my shoe.
-I didn’t see my father much except for late at night when he finally came home and then sometimes he would tell me bedtime stories but it’s true that he usually fell asleep before I did in his chair, or he smelled funny and bad, or he couldn’t quite get the words out.
+I stood there frozen on the side of the street.
+My socks were starting to get wet from the holes in the soles of my shoes.
+I didn’t see my father much except for late at night when he finally came home and then sometimes he would tell me bedtime stories but it’s true that he usually fell asleep before I did in his chair, or if he smelled funny and bad he couldn’t quite get the words out.

 “Not everyone gets one.”
 She said.

-A car passed by and honked twice and she waved a middle finger over my head.
+A car passed by and honked twice.
+She waved two middle fingers in the air over my head.

-“Seriously kid,” she said.
+“Seriously kid,” she said to me then.
 “Get out of here.
 Keep your nose clean.
 Go to school and all that.
-Stay out of trouble.
-Go out there and be somebody.”
+Stay out of trouble.”

 I gave her a small wave and she smiled but flicked her wrist at me and turned back to the street.
 I could feel my wet socks as I walked back down the sidewalk to my apartment where it was warm and I could put on dry clothes.

-I heard the door open that night and close and my pop come in and I’m pretty sure my mom was already sleeping but I wasn’t and he came in to check on me, opening the door just enough to let the light in and he whispered, “You asleep boy?”
+I heard the door open that night and close and my pop come in and I’m pretty sure my mom was already sleeping but I wasn’t and he came in to check on me, opening the door just enough to let the light in and he whispered, “You asleep?”

 “Want a story?”
-His words weren’t as slurred as they are sometimes.
+His words weren’t as slurred as they sometimes are.

 “Yeah?”
 The door opened wider any my father stepped inside.
 “I got a good one for you tonight.
 I ever told you about my trip to California?”